What is the Generation IX Project?

 Wayne Cook, Kim Phelan, and Dr. David Clark each bring almost 30 years of experience in Hemophilia B. They empower people with Hemophilia B and their families to ensure they have the best quality of life possible.
 Offering a family-oriented, hands-on approach, they provide timely information so members and their families are well informed.
 Centered on the belief that education is power, they provide several outreach programs such as the Factor Nine newsletter, family meetings, retreats, and yearly symposiums.

-Medexus is proud to be the sole sponsor of the Coalition for Hemophilia B's Generation IX Project.
-Representatives from Medexus may attend portions of the Generation IX program to welcome participants and observe activities.
+Sanofi is a proud sponsor of the Coalition for Hemophilia B's Generation IX Project.
+Representatives from Sanofi may attend portions of the Generation IX program to welcome participants and observe activities.

 GutMonkey